dolbyio-samples/media-app-react-music-mastering/README.md

 This repository will demonstrate how to develop the core Dolby.io Music Mastering API features and provide an understanding of how a Music Mastering workflow can look like within a web application.
 You can download the repository and run the application locally.
 If you are interested in more details about Dolby.io's Music Mastering capabilities, more information can be found here: https://dolby.io/products/music-mastering/.

+Additional guides:

+- [Getting started with the Music Mastering UIKit for React Guide](https://docs.dolby.io/media-apis/docs/uikit-getting-started-music-mastering)&mdash;details about how we constructed this application.

+- [Music Mastering API Guide](https://docs.dolby.io/media-apis/docs/music-mastering-api-guide)&mdash;lerarn more about the Music Mastering APIs.

 What can I do with the Music Mastering app?

 - Upload a track.